giraone/file-tree-copier/README.md

 Utility JAR for copying a file tree from web server or from classpath resource to a (local) file system.

+## Features

+- The source can be
+  - a web server serving files and directory listings with JSON based indexes, e.g. `nginx` with `auto-index: on`.
+  - a file tree within a resource folder of the running Java process, e.g. from a JAR
+  - a file tree within the file system
+- When using an HTTP source, the used HTTP client can be configured.
+The default implementation is the native HTTP client of Java 11.
+- The source can be filtered, e.g. using a check for file name extensions.

 ## Usage

+### Copy from a web server

 ```java
 public class HowToCopy